 What we do : Co-ordinate parish support of projects in developing countries, for natural disaster appeals and local projects through ABM.

 In September 2017, Parish Council accepted the recommendations of the Community Outreach Group, (now named Mission in Action) regarding support for projects, one international and one domestic over 3 years: 2018 to 2020 and approved COG’s recommendation that the Parish support an AOA project “Bringing Light to Rural Families” in remote villages in the Solomon Islands; a project to support aboriginal community development in a manner yet to be determined; and the need for a long-term plan for 3 years to provide some certainty for both new projects.

-Activities planned for 2019: After extensive research into options for supporting work with Indigenous communities, we have selected 4 projects to support through the Anglican Board of Mission (ABM).
+Current Activities: After extensive research into options for supporting work with Indigenous communities, we have selected 4 projects to support through the Anglican Board of Mission (ABM).

-UPDATE ON MISSION IN ACTION PARISH PROJECTS – August 2019
+CURRENT MISSION IN ACTION PARISH PROJECTS

 The Parish Mission Programs are making progress.
 On 30 June 2019, the Parish’s Mission in Action Committee’s Partnership with the Anglican Board of Mission (ABM) was launched to co-operate on projects supporting Aboriginal and Torres Strait Islander peoples.
 This marked a new direction, as the Committee had been supporting the Anglican Overseas Aid (AOA) work in the Solomon Islands.

 In September 2017, Parish Council agreed to support an AOA project, ‘Bringing Lights to Rural Families’, which with the generous support of the parish achieved its targets well within the timeframe of three years raising $25,000 between 2017 and 2019.